 WHAT IF whether you believe in magic or not determines the kind of life you lead?
 What if everything you thought was true was just a hint to something more?
 What if some unknown something keeps beckoning you forth but grants you no knowledge as to where you're headed?

 Mitch, the main character of ITCH, is a professional treasure hunter and designer to the stars.
 Accustomed to uncovering the unexpected, when a new series of metaphysical challenges comes into view, suddenly his big life seems empty.
 When the iconic treasures themselves begin to conspire, he's forced to face provocative challenges to confront the neglected acreage of his recessed heart.
-Though the art of possibility is the gift from on high that keeps on giving, it always promises a colorful journey but not an easy one.
+Though the art of possibility is the gift from on high that keeps on giving, it promises a colorful journey but never an easy one.

 If you google magic guidebooks, you'll get a list of travel guides to Disneyland.
 ITCH is a real magic guidebook to somewhere still unclaimed, a hinterland beyond the confines of where you are today.
 ITCH reveals a great secret waiting to be discovered once you pledge you're ready to receive.

-Itching and scratching on the surface seem like a simple enough dynamic, but you'll have to intently balance yourself at the very center of the big itch in order to discover the secret art of possibility - in that neglected place where all the magic that awaits you slumbers.
+Itching and scratching on the surface seem like a simple enough dynamic, but you'll have to intently balance yourself at the very center of the 'big itch' in order to discover the secret art of possibility - in that neglected place where all the magic that awaits you slumbers.

 Call me dark but life's magic moves me.
 So does literature.
 It all started in boarding school when a bossy French nun with a cool accent made us study Voltaire.
 She read aloud from Candide.
 "I am the best-natured creature in the world, and yet I have already killed three men, and of these three, two were priests."